-Laser technology: Although lasers are being used by some vessels, and some research work has been initiated, there is currently no evidence of effectiveness, and serious concerns regarding the potential impacts on the health of individual birds remain.
+Laser technology: There is currently no evidence of effectiveness, and serious concerns remain regarding the potential impacts on the health of individual birds.

 The ACAP review of seabird bycatch mitigation measures for pelagic longline fisheries is presented in the following section.